-Here are some suggestions of activities to do together:
+Here are some more suggestions of activities to do together:

 - Talking, singing and sharing books with your child from the very beginning of their life will help with communication skills and then literacy.

-- Talk about the numbers, colours, words and letters you see when you’re out and about.
+- Talk about the numbers, colours, words and letters you see around your house and garden.